wonkodv/reqtrace/doc/requirements/ARCHITECTURE.md

 ## ARCH_TRACED_GRAPH: Tracing Information of Grpah

-The Traced Graph holds all the information of the Graph, plus:
+The Traced Graph holds all the information of the Graph, along with Tracing Information.

-*   For each Relatiuon:
-    *   Which Requirements are Covered by which
-    *   Which Requirements are not covered along this relation
+Covers:
-*   For each Artefact
+*   REQ_TRACE
-    *   Which requirements are derived (do not cover another Requiremnt)